jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 categories: AI_Agent
 image: /assets/ai_agent/pltr_stock_chart.png
 ---
 I enjoy trading stocks for long-term investing because it requires knowledge, analytical skills, and a long-term perspective.
 Over time, I have developed technical skills in analyzing stock charts to identify patterns, resistance and support levels, and to gauge whether the stock is becoming bearish or bullish.
-I also enjoy reading news and listening to tech podcasts to better understand the world around me and upcoming trends.
+I also enjoy reading news and listening to tech podcasts to stay up-to-date on upcoming trends.

+In addition to personal interests, wealth generation in the post-AI era is predominantly driven by investments in the equity market.

 ## A Stock AI Agent
 That said, I don't always have time to watch live stock charts.
 That makes me want to create a stock app where AI agents analyze the charts and relate them to market sentiment to give trading insights.

 Additionally, in many ways, trading stocks is more of a psychological game than a numbers game.
-Therefore, using AI agents to recommend stock actions can be helpful during major pullbacks when everyone is scared or at market peaks when everyone is greedy.
+Therefore, using AI agents to recommend stock actions can be helpful during major pullbacks when everyone is scared, as well as at market peaks when everyone is greedy.
 AI has a much calmer mind than we humans. :)

-I have a few stocks to start with, but I’d love to add more to the list as the AI agent researches and recommends new stocks in sectors I’m interested in.
+I have a few stocks to start with, but I’d love to add more to the list as the AI agent researches and recommends new stocks in sectors that interest me.

 ### Architecture
 Here’s a brief overview of the architecture.
 The benefit of agent-based design is that:
 1. It is modular, flexible, and with expert stock analyst intelligence.
-2. This design supports the "in the loop" evaluation, enabling the Orchestrator agent to critique the output of other agents to promote reflection, which is a key aspect of the agentic reasoning pattern that help improve performance.
+2. This design supports the "in the loop" evaluation, enabling the Orchestrator agent to oversee and critique the output of other agents, promoting reflection - a key aspect of the agentic reasoning pattern that helps improve performance.
 3. Additionally, the logging agent records the stock's insights and feedback to facilitate ongoing iterative review and improvement.

 <a href="/assets/ai_agent/stock_analyzer_components.drawio.png" target="_blank">